 Occasional "bad batches" didn't fit or work well.
 Not ideal for very loud noises.
 Fit is uncomfortable for very small ear canals.

-These Loop quiet noise reduction earplugs make it possible to get work done in loud environments, and they muffle sounds so you can get a good night’s sleep.
+Quiet noise-reduction earplugs make it possible to get work done in loud environments, and they muffle sounds so you can get a good night’s sleep.
 They come in various sizes, and buyers love how comfortable they are.
 The design makes it easy to sleep in them even if you sleep on your side.